florisboard/florisboard/README.md

 # FlorisBoard

 An open-source keyboard for Android.
-Currently in early-alpha/alpha stage.
+Currently in alpha stage.

+Wanna try it out on your device?
+FlorisBoard will soon be available in the PlayStore as a public alpha test.
+Watch this repository's release panel to see when it becomes available!

 ![Preview image](https://patrickgold.dev/media/previews/florisboard.png)